-Our historical net tangible book deficit as of July 4, 2021, was \$216.9 million, or \$12.42 per share of common stock.
-Our historical net tangible book deficit per share represents the amount of total tangible assets (which excludes goodwill, tradename and intangible assets) less total liabilities, redeemable preferred stock and convertible preferred stock, divided by the number of outstanding shares of common stock.
+Our historical net tangible book (deficit) value as of July 4, 2021, was \$ million, or \$ per share of common stock.
+Our historical net tangible book (deficit) value per share represents the amount of total tangible assets less total liabilities, and net tangible book value per share represents net tangible book value divided by the number of shares of common stock outstanding after giving effect to the consummation of this offering.

-As of July 4, 2021, our pro forma net tangible book deficit was \$98.5 million, or \$3.13 per share, as adjusted for (i) the automatic conversion of all outstanding shares of our Series A Preferred Stock into an aggregate of 13,714,286 shares of common stock (which includes 10,584,652 shares of common stock associated with a pre-existing contractual deemed dividend for down round protection), which we expect to occur immediately prior to the completion of this offering, (ii) the redemption and extinguishment of all outstanding shares of our Series B Preferred Stock and Series B-1 Preferred Stock for a total consideration of approximately \$17.9 million upon the closing of this offering and (iii) the issuance of 263,618 shares of our common stock to LP immediately prior to the completion of this offering.
+As of July 4, 2021, we had a pro forma net tangible book value of \$ million, corresponding to a pro forma net tangible book value of \$ per share.
+Pro forma net tangible book value per share represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by the total number of our shares of common stock outstanding, after giving effect (i) the automatic conversion of all outstanding shares of our Series A Preferred Stock as of July 4, 2021 into an aggregate of shares of common stock immediately prior to the completion of this offering, (ii) the redemption and extinguishment of all outstanding shares of our Series B Preferred Stock and Series B-1 Preferred Stock for a total consideration of approximately \$ million upon the closing of this offering, (iii) the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the closing of this offering.

-After giving effect to (i) the pro forma adjustments described above, (ii) the sale and issuance of shares of common stock in this offering at an assumed initial public offering price of \$17.50 per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, (iii) the repayment of our Term Loan and any amount outstanding under our Revolving Facility in connection with the closing of this offering using the proceeds of this offering, cash on-hand and borrowings of \$25.0 million under our New Revolving Facility, and (iv) the write-off of the discount and debt issuance costs related to our Term Loan and Revolving Facility of \$3.2 million, our pro forma as adjusted net tangible book deficit at July 4, 2021 would have been approximately \$12.3 million, representing \$0.33 per share.
-This represents an immediate decrease in pro forma net tangible book deficit of \$2.80 per share to existing stockholders and an immediate dilution of \$17.83 per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.
-Dilution in pro forma net tangible book value per share to new investors is determined by subtracting pro forma as adjusted net tangible book deficit per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving effect to (i) the pro forma adjustments described above, (ii) the sale and issuance of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (iii) the repayment of our Term Loan and Revolving Facility in connection with the closing of this offering, our pro forma as adjusted net tangible book value at July 4, 2021 would have been approximately \$ million, representing \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.
+Dilution in pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.